 Sports Gambling: In another Supreme Court decision in 2018 (Murphy v.
 National Collegiate Athletic Association), the court overturned the federal law which effectively banned sports gambling in individual states, opening the door for each state to decide if they will offer sports gambling to their residents.
 Including Nevada (which has offered sports gambling for decades), eight states now allow residents to legally gamble on sports.
 In 2019, the Colorado state legislature seems poised to debate the legalization of sports gambling here.
 To better understand how Coloradoans feel about legalized sports gambling, we asked if they would favor or oppose its legalization.
 Despite the frequent division between Democrats and Republicans on a variety of issues, there is a plurality support for legalizing sports gambling among those who identify with both major political parties, as well independents (see chart below; see also Table A.16).
-Overall, Democrats are slightly more support the legalization, with women less supportive.
+Overall, Democrats are slightly more supportive than Republicans (53% versus 48%); a clear majority of males in both parties support the legalization, with women less supportive.